maximtereshchenko/spring-reactive-grpc-showcase/README.md

 1) Admin can create new item for purchase.
 2) Admin can deactivate active item.
 3) Admin can activate deactivated item.
+4) Regular user can add active item to cart.

 # What have I learnt?